phamquiluan/awesome-cli-agents/README.md

-# Awesome Vim AI Agents 🧠📝
+# Awesome Vim/Terminal AI Agents 🧠📝

 > Curated list of tools and plugins that help you use AI in **Vim, Neovim**, and the **Terminal**.